Join us on Sunday 3 June for Run2Cure 2018!

 The prize is a visit by Run2Cure Superstar and Rio Olympic Gold Medal pentathlete, Chloe Esposito to the winning organisation!

 When you register for the 10k, you will be asked to enter your organisation’s name and team name.

-Run2Cure Neuroblastoma is organised by the registered charity Neuroblastoma Australia to raise much needed funds for Children’s Cancer Institute and Cancer Council NSW for vital research into neuroblastoma.
+Run2Cure Neuroblastoma is organised by the registered charity Neuroblastoma Australia to raise much needed funds for vital research into neuroblastoma childhood cancer.